Did you know that 80% of local searches convert?

 They’re the first thing your audience sees in search results when they look for local businesses.

 Your title tag is a preview of your page.
-It can be the deciding factor as to whether someone clicks on your website.
+It can be the deciding factor whether someone clicks on your website.

 Here’s how to create an optimal title tag: